cbor-wg/cddl/draft-ietf-cbor-cddl.md

 of an array just for documentation, see {{arrays}}).

-A basic entry consists of a *keytype* and a *valuetype*, both of which are types ({{types}}); this entry can produce any name-value pair the name of which is in the keytype and the value of which is in the valuetype.
+A basic entry consists of a *keytype* and a *valuetype*, both of which are types ({{types}}); this entry matches any name-value pair the name of which is in the keytype and the value of which is in the valuetype.

-A group defined as a sequence of group entries can produce any sequence of name-value pairs that is composed by concatenation in order of what the entries can produce.
+A group defined as a sequence of group entries matches any sequence of name-value pairs that is composed by concatenation in order of what the entries match.

 A group definition can also contain choices between groups, see {{choices}}.